raphaelsavina/frontend-nanodegree-mobile-portfolio-master/README.md

 1. Optimise pizzeria images, serving 2 versions media queries.
 2. Work on updatePositions:
   a. move "document.body.scrollTop / 1250" out of the for loop
   b. added will-change: transform; to .main in style.css
   c. changed left to transformX
   d.
 No need to transform 200 pizzas, so get numbers of cols and rows to have the minimum visible requirement.
-e. for resize pizza, no need to calc dx & newwidth in the for loop, all same size so getting these from [0] is enough
+  e.
+Resize pizza, no need to calc dx & newwidth in the for loop, all same size so getting these from [0] is enough

 ###Results:
 	2015-12-13 17:07:10.162 main.js:496 Average time to generate last 10 frames: 0.3145000000018626ms